How to Incorporate Collagen into a Plant-Based Diet

 1. Vitamin C

 Vitamin C is crucial for collagen synthesis as it helps convert proline and lysine into collagen.
-It’s also an antioxidant that protects collagen from free radicals.
+It’s also an antioxidant that protects from free radicals.
 Plant sources include citrus fruits, bell peppers, strawberries, and broccoli.

 2. Amino Acids: Proline and Glycine